Brian-Magnuson/nico/docs/design/name_resolution.md

 let var s::x: i32 = 42 // Bad; `::` cannot be used in a declaration
 ```

-Internally, every variable or type name is associated with a unique identifier, which is a long string representing the name and all of the surrounding scopes.
+Internally, every variable or type is associated with a unique symbol, which is a long string representing the identifier and all of the surrounding scopes.
-An example of a unique identifier might look like this:
+An example of a unique symbol might look like this:
 ```
 ::s::MyType::my_function::1::2::x
 ```

-This unique identifier is useful during code generation to keep names unambiguous.
+This unique symbol is useful during code generation to keep names unambiguous.
 Obviously, using this name in the source code would be highly impractical.

 When referencing a variable or function, the name may consist of multiple parts.
 ```